arianitu/postgres-statefulset/config/README.md

 `create role a_horse_admin with superuser login password 'Buddha10';`

-Check Schemas: there should be 'public, 'a_horse'; 'cheirrs'; 'cheirrs_oseer.
+Check Schemas: there should be 'public, 'a_horse'; 'cheirrs'; 'cheirrs_oseer'.

 `\dn`